fabioc-aloha/Spotify/Alex-Finch.md

 ### The Cross-Domain Methodology Validation

-The Universal Playlist Creator proved that The Alex Method could transfer beyond music into any technology domain requiring both technical competence and human-centered design.
+The Alex Method DJ Platform proved that The Alex Method could transfer beyond music into any technology domain requiring both technical competence and human-centered design.

 **Healthcare Technology**: The same therapeutic timing precision I used for crowd energy could optimize patient treatment schedules.